 That’s one of the reasons why there is a solid push to switch to Electric Vehicles (EVs).
 The concept is that EVs powered/fueled by clean electricity will help the world curb one of the largest sources of GHG emissions.

 So theoretically, the most effective use of oil in the current market (fuel for vehicles) will mostly be gone one day when EVs are everywhere.

 That point is far away in the future.
 EVs only make up a small portion of the total vehicles currently on the roads around the globe (around 1%).
 And it may take decades till they even cross the 50% threshold.

 And the impact on oil companies/oil stocks might still be not as adverse as you might think because most oil companies are also gas companies, the cleaner fuel source.

-Simply put, oil stocks are viable investments, and they will remain so for decades to come.
+Simply put, oil stocks are still viable investments, and they will likely remain so for decades to come.

 How To Buy Oil Stocks In Canada

 The cheapest way to buy stocks is from discount brokers.
 My top choices in Canada are:

 - 105 commission-free ETFs to buy and sell

 - Top-notch market research tools